FredDut/APYDataGridBundle/Resources/doc/columns_configuration/attributes/column_attribute_class.md

 Column Annotation for a class
 =============================

-The Column annotation for a class allows to add a non-mapped source column.
+The Column attribute for a class allows to add a non-mapped source column.

 Example:
 ```php